-Draft Capital Outturn P6 2022/23
+Draft Capital Outturn P9 2022/23

-5.1 The outturn for 2022/23 in respect of the GF Capital Programme shows a revised capital budget position of £99.4m, including slippage and in-year approved programmes.
-The outturn is showing a spend of £48.5m, which represents movement (slippage/underspend) of £50.8m against the budget.
+- 5.1 The outturn for 2022/23 in respect of the GF Capital Programme shows a revised capital budget position of £106.8m, including slippage and in-year approved programmes.
+The outturn position is currently estimated at a spend of £42.9m, which represents movement (slippage/underspend) of £63.8m against the budget. - 5.2 As part of the 2023/24 budget setting and Medium-Term Financial Planning process, several budgets have been identified to either be reprofiled into the next financial year to align with realistic dates of delivery, or to be allocated to the development pool for reconsideration and further updated business cases.
+Therefore, of this £63.8m estimated slippage/underspend, £43.8m of this underspend relates to schemes that have been reviewed/ reprofiled into the Capital Programme or Development Pool for 2023/4, resulting in a revised estimated variance as at period 9 of £20m.
 The table below sets out the position by Directorate.
 Detail analysis by project by Directorate is shown in Appendix A.